-- compulsory contributions to statutory social insurance (e.g. health insurance, nursing care insurance, pension insurance) and
+- compulsory contributions to statutory social insurance (for example, health insurance, long-term care insurance, pension insurance) and

-- Income-related expenses, i.e. costs incurred in the exercise of your profession,
+- Income-related expenses, i.e. certain costs incurred in the exercise of your profession,

-- statutory insurance (for example, motor vehicle liability insurance),
+- mandatory insurance (for example, motor vehicle liability insurance),

 - a lump sum of EUR 30.00 per month for private insurance, for example household insurance, and